-Adelaide is the 5th largest city in Australia and the capital of South Australia, located on the Adelaide Plains between the Gulf St Vincent and the Mount Lofty Ranges.
+Adelaide is the 5th most populous city in Australia and the capital of South Australia, located on the Adelaide Plains between the Gulf of St Vincent and the Mount Lofty Ranges.
 Named in honor of Adelaide of Saxe-Meiningen, the city was founded as a planned capital in the 19th century.

 The foreign-born population of the city is about 30%, with large Italian and Greek communities in the east and west suburbs of Fulham, West Lakes, Newton, Payneham, Campbelltown and Torrensville.
 There are substantial Vietnamese populations in the northwest and northern suburbs of Athol Park, Mansfield Park, Pooraka, Woodville and others.
-Immigrants from Sri Lanka and India are concentrated in the inner suburbs such as Enfield, Kilburn and Park Holme.
+Immigrants from Sri Lanka and India are concentrated in the inner suburbs such as Enfield, Kilburn, and Park Holme.

 While Adelaide was founded on religious tolerance, attracting many religious people and earning it the nickname "The City of Churches," about one-third of the population now has no religious affiliation, which makes Adelaide one of the least religious cities in the country.

 After years of struggle, Adelaide eventually began to prosper and, by 1856, it was a self-governing colony.
-Electricity was introduced in 1900 and the city had a post-war boom after World War I that was followed by droughts and the Depression.
+Electricity was introduced in 1900, and the city had a post-war boom after World War I that was followed by droughts and the Depression.
 It was slowly transformed from an agriculture-based economy to a modern city with many transformed pre-war factories.

 Adelaide Population Growth

-Over the past decade, certain areas of Adelaide have grown faster than others, particularly Golden Grove and Mawson Lakes.
+Over the past decade, certain areas of Adelaide have grown faster than others, notably Golden Grove and Mawson Lakes.
 According to a leading demographer of Australia, South Australia's population growth rate has been very rapid.
 As it stands now, many new migrants initially come to South Australian regions like Adelaide first, eventually leaving for larger cultural communities further into the country.